A Guilty Victim: Recovering Creativity after Trauma and Abuse

 Laurence Spurling, psychoanalytic psychotherapist, senior member of the British Psychotherapy Foundation

 This marvellous book grew from a form of “Bayeux tapestry” created by a client, “William”, to illustrate and demystify the experiences he was recounting in his therapy with Toby Ingham.
-They inspired William to invite Ingham to write an account of the therapy to help others.
+This healing artistic quest inspired William to invite Ingham to write an account of the therapy to help others.
 After decades of researching paradigmatic case histories of psychotherapy from Freud onward, I had reached the conclusion that they should be written by clients, not by therapists.
-However, this book shows an even better way: one that mirrors the therapy as a collaboration, client-led.
+But this book shows an even better way: true to this therapy, it is a collaboration, client-led.
 Toby Ingham and William have created a masterpiece, deserving an honoured place in the history of psychotherapeutic case studies.

 Anthony Stadlen, Daseinsanalyst, convenor of Inner Circle Seminars, senior member of the British Psychotherapy Foundation